Esenor/addToCart-react-redux-webpack/README.md

 ## Build webpack bundle ##

-file will be created in /static/
+tar.gz file will be created in /dist/

     npm run build